Do new homes need a home inspection?

-Reliance on the builder’s warranty is the most common reason why buyers of new homes forego home inspections.
-In many cases, this has proved to be a costly error.
-Buyers assume that all significant defects will become apparent during the warranty period.
-This, as we shall see, is a faulty assumption.
+Reliance on the builder’s warranty is the most common reason why buyers of new homes forego home inspections, this can prove to be a costly error.
+Buyers assume that all significant defects will be discovered during building department inspection or will become apparent during the warranty period.
+This common oversight can lead to expensive repairs down the road.

 All new homes have unapparent defects, regardless of the quality of construction or the integrity of the builder.
-Simply stated: No one can build something as large and complex as a house without committing a few errors at various stages of the process.
-To assume that all such errors will be readily apparent is a recipe for financial loss.
+Simply stated: No one can build something as large and complex as a house without a few oversights at various stages of the construction process.
+To assume that all such oversights will be readily apparent is a recipe for financial loss.
 Some problems may reside in the attic, in the electric service panel, or high atop the roof.
-They may involve safety violations with a chimney installation or the grounding of electrical outlets.
+They may involve construction oversights such as caulking, roof or window flashing issues which could lead to major water damage down the road.
 There might be a defect in the roof framing, the gas connection to the heater, or the site drainage on the property.
 A home inspector who is able to discover such conditions will enable you to take full advantage of your builders’ warranty.